dibsy/sans-holiday-hack-2023/objectives/Christmas-Island/Frostys-Bridge/Snowball-Fight.md

 #### Solution 3: Auto Kill Enabled Strategy

 1. Create and join a new room.
-2. Open an incognito window to create another user with the same link, modifying the ID value.
+2. Open an incognito window to create another user with the same link, modifying the ID value by a singe character to make it unique.
 3. Execute the provided JavaScript code in both developer consoles.
 4. Observe as all elves are automatically defeated, and Santa's health is systematically reduced.
 Emphasizing a non-violent approach, this strategy seeks to minimize direct player involvement in combat.